brocade/pysdn/CONTRIBUTE.md

 # Contribute
-If you want to contribute source code to pybvc then please read this document, it describes how to contribute your code to pybvc.
+If you want to contribute source code to pysdn then please read this document, it describes how to contribute your code to pysdn.

 ## Why
 Why would you want to contribute source code?